 - To begin, create a new custom mat that's set for letter size or A4 or whatever size your printout will be.
 Refer to Section 3.04 if you need instructions for creating a custom mat.
 Uncheck the Margins box.
 For letter size, make the Width 11" and the Height 8.5".
-For A4, set the Width to 11.69" and the Height to 8.27". - Since you are reading the Portrait Mode Option section of the user manual, set the Virtual Mat to Portrait and select your new custom mat. - Open your PNC project file.
-In this tutorial, a simple arrow from the Basic Shapes library has been chosen.
-It is recommended that you select something rather basic while learning the process.
-Pay close attention to orientation of the shape on the mat, as shown in the following steps.
+For A4, set the Width to 11.69" and the Height to 8.27". - Since you are reading the Portrait Mode Option section of the user manual, set the Virtual Mat to Portrait and select your new custom mat. - What's the best image to use for the Laser Offset calibration?
+An arrow is ideal because you'll be able to quickly verify if you have the printout correctly placed on the cutting mat.
+Also, it's a great shape for seeing how to adjust your X and Y calibration numbers.
+You can use most any image, but to follow the rest of the tutorial more easily, an arrow from the Basic Shapes library is highly recommended: